By Chet Fussman | | 7 mins

 Here are four examples of when bettors are likely to utilize hedging strategies:

 To protect a potential winning futures bet: A futures wager is placed before or during the season on a team to win some form of championship.
-If your team reaches the Super Bowl or the NCAA Tournament title game, you would consider making a hedge bet on your team’s opponent to protect your futures bet investment and assure a winning outcome.
+If your team reaches the Super Bowl or the March Madness title game, you would consider making a hedge bet on your team’s opponent to protect your futures bet investment and assure a winning outcome.
+An example of a popular NFL futures bet is the next Super Bowl champion, with the Super Bowl 56 odds updating daily.

 To protect a potential winning parlay bet: You placed a four-team parlay wager and the first three legs all won.
 The fourth leg starts later or the next day.
 Taking the other side of the final game with a hedge bet can lock in a guaranteed profit depending upon how much you wager.